manuakasam/ZF2_3_QuickStart_Rewrite/ocra_review_files/01_writing_first_module.md

 [[ DISPLAY IMAGE - DIRECTORY STRUCTURE /module/Album ]]

-To be recognized as a module by ZF2s [ModuleManager](https://github.com/zendframework/zf2/blob/master/library/Zend/ModuleManager/ModuleManager.php) all we need to do is create a PHP-Class named `Module` under our modules namespace, which is `Album`.
+To be recognized as a module by the [ModuleManager](https://github.com/zendframework/zf2/:current_branch/library/Zend/ModuleManager/ModuleManager.php) all we need to do is create a PHP-Class named `Module` under our module's namespace, which is `Album`.
 Create the file `/module/Album/Module.php` [[ LINK IMAGE - CURRENT DIRECTORY STRUCTURE /module/Album/Module.php ]]

 ```php